pvdz/tenko/README.md

 # Benchmarks (requires benchmark files in projroot/ignore/perf);
 # Simply spawn new node process and run test:
 ./t p
+# Run benchmarks repeatedly and report results
+./t p6
-# Setup machine and run node as stable as possible (dangerous! requires root)
+# Configure machine to be as stable as possible (DANGEROUS, read the script before using it, requires root).
+All
+# changes should be reset after reboot.
+Then run the benchmarks in the shielded cpus at RT prio (also requires root).
-./t p2
+./t stable
-# Cleanup things setup with p2
-./t p3
+./t p6 --stabled
-# Setup machine but run node without special stabilizing flags
+# Same as above but without running `./t stable` previously, and tries to undo certain (but not all) things afterwards
-./t p4
+./t p6 --stable

 # Investigate v8 perf regressions with deoptigate:
 ./t deoptigate

+# Profile the parser in Chrome devtools (open the tab through `about://inspect`)
+./t devtools

 # Run a visual heatmap profiler for counts based investigation (private)
 ./t hf